briankearney/ans_dev_sandbox_playbook/docs/TROUBLESHOOTING.md

 **Issue:** Virtual environment created with Python 3.13 or higher

 **Solution:**
-The project requires Python 3.10-3.12 (< 3.13) due to pytest-testinfra/pytest-ansible plugin conflicts.
+The project supports Python >3.9 and <3.15 due to historical pytest plugin conflicts mitigated by our environment setup.
 The activation script automatically selects the newest compatible version available on your system.
 If you need to recreate your environment:

 ```bash
 deactivate